Heat Shield Rattling on your 4Runner? Here is How You Fix it!

 Step 1.
 Remove Spare Tire

 Remove your spare tire (if it is stored under your truck).
-This will make give you much more space, making it much easier to take off the old nuts and put new ones on.
+This will give you much more space, making it easier to remove the old nuts and install new ones.

-- Slide the removal tool in the hole to the left of the latch for the trunk. (see photo above)
+2. Slide the removal tool into the hole to the left of the trunk latch. (see photo above)

-- Turn counterclockwise until the tire is lowered all the way to the ground.
+3. Turn the tire counterclockwise until it is lowered all the way to the ground.

 Spare Tire Removal Tool